 Mollie: If someone is interested in learning more about Buddhism, where should they start?

 Carrie: It doesn’t hurt to start with meditation.
 Meditation is the heart of Buddhism.
 One thing I would point out, though, is that if you’re using meditation just to feel better, it’s not Buddhism.
 There’s nothing wrong with doing that, but for Buddhists, meditation isn’t meant to be a way to feel better, or calmer, or to relax.
-The intent is to wake up, increase your awareness.
-To let the mind unfold and show you its natural stability, its natural clarity and insight.
+The intent is to wake up, to increase your awareness, to let the mind unfold and show you its natural stability, its natural clarity and insight.
 With that, with time, there is an opening of the compassion, of the heart, and struggling does eventually abate.

 Mollie: So why meditate, then, if not to feel better?

 Carrie: Many many people these days come to meditation to feel calmer or better.
 More come to it or to Buddhism out of loss or grief.
 Generally speaking, seeing your own dissatisfaction is enough to begin meditating.

 I can say that with meditation you will feel calmer, better and more aware of everything, including your environment.
 Some find their clairvoyance, but these are fringe benefits.